 In 2005 qat production reached 124,000 tons, up from 8,000 in 1970.
-Studies show that over 70 percent of households use qat and that qat consumption accounts for a quarter of average household expenditure; for poor people this percentage is much higher, often cutting into expenditures for food and other basic needs.
+Studies show that over 70 percent of households use qat and that qat consumption accounts for a quarter of average household expenditure; for poor people, this percentage is much higher, often cutting into food and other basic needs.
 Ironically, chewing qat allays hunger.

-According to Yemen’s five-year plan published in 2005, 20 million working hours are wasted every day on qat consumption.
+According to Yemen’s five-year plan published in 2005, 20 million working hours are wasted daily on qat consumption.
 While prices of all commodities at least quadrupled due to shortages during the 2011 Arab Spring, qat prices and availability were unaffected.

 It is estimated that qat production uses as much as 80 percent of all irrigation water and 40 percent of all the water used in Yemen.
 As rainfall does not refill groundwater reservoirs at the same rate as it is pumped out of the ground, water is rapidly becoming scarce.

-Many reservoirs have already dried up, making it necessary to drill deeper and deeper, or to search for new fossil-water fields.
-The government is trying to limit the number of pumps and the depth of the wells, but corruption, tribalism, and nepotism often stand in the way.
+Many reservoirs have already dried up, making it necessary to drill deeper and deeper or search for new fossil-water fields.
+The government is trying to limit the number of pumps and the wells’ depth, but corruption, tribalism, and nepotism often stand in the way.

 The groundwater reservoir beneath Saada has already dried up, and the Sanaa reservoir will be exhausted in ten to fifteen years.
-This has prompted the government to plan for the relocation of nearly the entire population of Sanaa to a new city on the Red Sea coast, where water produced by desalination will be available.
-In Taizz and elsewhere the search for new aquifers continues.
+This has prompted the government to plan to relocate nearly the entire population of Sanaa to a new city on the Red Sea coast, where water produced by desalination will be available.
+In Taizz and elsewhere, the search for new aquifers continues.

-Worse still, because the chemicals contaminate the plants themselves, qat use presently involves much higher levels of contamination.
+Worse still, because the chemicals contaminate the plants themselves, qat use presently involves much higher contamination levels.
 As a result, tongue and mouth cancers are becoming major diseases in Yemen.
-The levels of contamination – due to improper use or the use of outdated chemicals that have been banned elsewhere – are sometimes so high that sudden death of qat users may occur.
+Due to improper use or the use of outdated chemicals that have been banned elsewhere, the levels of contamination are sometimes so high that sudden death of qat users may occur.